dullhunk/book/careers-lab/cvapps/cv-errors.md

   5. **MICROSOFT** Word is OK, if that is what you are most comfortable with, but using LaTeX can make your CV stand out because the typography is usually much better.
 Some formatting can be painful to do in LaTeX, but the same is also true of Word.
 There are BLTs (Beautiful Latex Templates) available from [overleaf.com](https://www.overleaf.com), [sharelatex.com](https://www.sharelatex.com) and elsewhere [google.com/search?q=latex+cv+template](https://www.google.com/search?q=latex+cv+template).
   6. **STYLE** Don't underestimate the importance of formatting, badly formatted CVs will end up in the bin.
 Formatting can be tedious, labour intensive and time consuming, but it is worth spending the time to get it right.
 Use a template if it helps, see for example Bryn's CV http://bryn.co.uk/CV.pdf.
 Bryn is a third year student in Computer Science on placement at Google during 2015/6.
   7. **AVOID UNDERLINE** Underline was designed for typewriters and should usually be avoided.
 Sometimes it's OK to use underline for hyperlinks, as it can help show that they are clickable URLs.
 Fixed width fonts look pretty horrible too (for example URLs in LaTeX).
 Avoid!
 Look at any professional document, it is very unlikely that you'll find underline or fixed width fonts.
   8. **PRINT** Print out your CV to check what it actually looks like.
-Odd things can happen that make your CV look rubbish, so its worth trying out a few different printers.
+Cam you read it?
+Odd things can happen that make your CV look rubbish, so it is worth trying out a few different printers.
 Does it fit nicely onto two pages?
 Without any nasty page and line breaks that create widowed & orphaned text?
   9. **BAD PAGE BREAKS** splitting sections across pages is usually a bad idea and can waste space.
 If you have to split a section, make sure the title follows it. e.g. "EXPERIENCE (continued)""
   10. **BAD LINE BREAKS** take care that the line breaks occur in sensible places, if necessary, adjust the text so it fits better into the space available.
 Bad line breaks waste valuable